wangruobing0117/Controls--Systems-Matlab-Mathematica/README.md

 # Controls--Systems-Matlab-Mathematica
-This repository contains Control System Designed using Matlab and Mathematica.
+This repository contains Control Systems designed using Matlab and Mathematica.